chemdemo/everyauth-cn/README.md

 ## Features list:

-- So far, everyauth-cn enables you to login via: QQ, Tencent weibo, sina weibo, baidu, douban, renren, it is server-side mode and uses oauth2 authorization work flow.
+- So far, everyauth-cn enables you to login via: QQ, Tencent weibo, sina weibo, baidu, douban, renren, taobao, it works as server-side mode and uses oauth2 authorization work flow.

 - It dose also supports password to login.

 ## usage：

+1. Install from `npm`: `npm install everyauth-cn`

-1. Register your account and app on the authorization sites, such as [qq connect](http://connect.qq.com) if you want to login via QQ, get your own appid and appSecret.
+2. Register your account and app on the authorization sites, such as [qq connect](http://connect.qq.com) if you want to login via QQ, get your own appid and appSecret.

-2. Make some configuration as the example app [does](https://github.com/chemdemo/everyauth-cn/blob/master/example/auth-settings.js).
+3. Make some configuration as the example app [does](https://github.com/chemdemo/everyauth-cn/blob/master/example/auth-settings.js).

-3. Just copy any modules(such as google, facebook, twitter, github, etc) from [everyauth](https://github.com/bnoguchi/everyauth/tree/master/lib/modules) as you need.
+4. Just copy any modules(such as google, facebook, twitter, github, etc) from [everyauth](https://github.com/bnoguchi/everyauth/tree/master/lib/modules) as you need.

 ## example: